patrick-llgc/Learning-Deep-Learning/paper_notes/ss3d.md

 - The 26 numbers can also be trained to fit 3D IoU, but the 26 numbers need to be fitted to a valid 3D bbox online.
 This requires some complex manipulation of gradient.

 #### Technical details
 - All pixels in the support (central 20% of bbox) is responsible for detecting the bounding box sizes.
 Thus NMS is needed to find local optimum.
-The 26 numbers (from 26 channels most likely) associated with the local optimum point is used to predict the 3D box.
+The 26 numbers (from 26 channels most likely) associated with the local optimum point is used to predict the 3D box. --> This is also used in [Center3D](center3d.md).

 #### Notes
 - Questions and notes on how to improve/revise the current work